Do you have a friend who seems unfazed by doing their taxes? (Wouldn’t that be nice!) You might have wondered,

 If you’ve considered, “Can my friend do my tax return?” chances are you trust them very much.
 But even so, it’s better not to entrust them with your personal details – including your tax file number (TFN).

 Why not?
-Well even if your friend is 100% trustworthy, sharing details with them still increases your risk of identity theft or fraud.
-The problem hides inside a simple statistic: Every time you share your TFN with someone, it doubles the chances that it could be stolen or hacked.
-It could be stolen from your friend’s phone, email, computer, desk, etc. Every place it is stored or shared adds risk for you.
+Well even if your friend is 100% trustworthy, this statistic is still true: Every time you share your TFN with someone else, it doubles the chances it could be stolen or hacked.
+It could be stolen from your friend’s email, computer, desk, mobile, wallet, etc. Every place it is stored or shared adds more risk for you.

 Have you ever had an experience doing your tax return when a question or something else jogged your memory, and you suddenly realised you had a receipt for an extra deduction you could claim?